-Both neighborhood groups and current Planning staff emphasized that the provision of "green space" with new development is highly desirable, especially within front yards.
+Neighborhood groups that staff met with emphasized that the provision of "green space" with new development is highly desirable, especially within front yards.
 The proposed code amendments listed below and included in Attachment 2 are therefore focused on open space and aesthetics rather than storm water (which is already the subject of an independent set of regulations).

 - 1. Replace the term "impervious surface" with "hardscape." - 2.
 Add an "intent" section at the beginning of Section 115.90 which describes the purpose of the lot coverage regulations (i.e., to promote greenery and open space in developed areas). - 3.
 Change title of "Exceptions" section to "Exemptions" for materials that are completely exempt from lot coverage calculations. - 4.
 Clarify which areas beneath eaves, balconies, and other cantilevered portions of buildings are exempt from lot coverage calculations. - 5.
-Clarify requirements for landscaped areas located over subterranean structures, and which are exempt from lot coverage. - 6.
-Add mechanical unit pads to exemptions for attached and detached dwelling units

-- 7. Make the following changes to the "Exemptions" section of the code, which allows certain exemptions to be calculated at a ratio of 50 percent of the total area covered. - a.
-Change title of "Exemptions" section to "Partial Exemptions". - b.
+Clarify requirements for landscaped areas located over subterranean structures, and related exemptions from lot coverage. - 6.
+Add mechanical unit pads to list of exemptions for attached and detached dwelling units. - 7.
+Make the following changes to the "Exemptions" section of the code, which allows certain exemptions to be calculated at a ratio of 50 percent of the total area covered. - a.
+Change title of "Exemptions" section to "Partial Exemptions".

+- b.
 Remove the two references to the stormwater design manual since stormwater management is no longer part of the intent of the lot coverage regulations. - c.
-Add "pavers" to the partial exemptions. - d.
-Add artificial turf to the partial exemptions - 8.
-Provide a definition for "hardscape."
+Remove "permeable pavement" from partial exemptions since permeability is a stormwater management issue and not part of the intent of the lot coverage regulations. - d.
+Add "pavers" to the partial exemptions. - e.
+Add artificial turf to the partial exemptions

+Stormwater regulations may impose stricter limitations on installed impervious surfaces than will be permitted by lot coverage (i.e., hardscape) maximums.
+This will require the Public Works Department to communicate with short plat/subdivision applicants regarding stormwater management and detention vault capacities at the land use review stage and follow up with additional review for impervious surfaces at the building permit stage of development.
+To allow time for internal coordination and external communication to the development community regarding the change, staff plans on recommending a delayed effective date if the changes are adopted by City Council.

+- 8. Provide a definition for "hardscape."
 As proposed by staff, the hardscape definition clarifies that gravel is considered hardscape and is not fully or partially exempt from lot coverage calculations. - 9.
 Revise the definition of "landscaping" for clarity